 Q3: I can not locate my Emission Statement from last year.
 How can I get a copy?
 A3: You can request a copy of your last year's Emission Statement to be emailed to you.
 This request should be made by emailing the Emission Statement Program.

 Q4: What are the applicability thresholds of the Emission Statement Program?
-A4: The thresholds for determining if the Emission Statement Rule applies to a facility are listed in the 2010 Guidance Document on page 7.
+A4: The thresholds for determining if the Emission Statement Rule applies to a facility are listed in the Guidance Document.
 The thresholds are also listed in the Rule (N.J.A.C.
 7:27-21).

 Q6: My facility has two permit modifications, which are pending for approval.
 Do I submit the Emission Statement under the existing permit or the new one?
 A6: The rule is that the structure of your Emission Statement should mirror your permits.
 In this case, your Emission Statement should reflect the actual operation of your facility.
 So, if your facility operated under the old permit structure, then your Emission Statement should mirror the old permit.